srokicki/HybridDBT/README.md

 	$ git submodule update --init --recursive
 	$ export RISCV=/path/to/install/riscv/toolchain

-Here, instead of running the build.sh script as it is presented on the official web page, we will run another script that generate 32-bit binaries.
+Then run the script provided to build the compiler:

-	$ ./build-rv32ima.sh
+	$ ./build.sh

 Once the compiler is done, you can at the folder $RISCV/bin to the path so that the compiler is easily used.
 To generate code with soft-float, just run the following command: